 Superintendent Contract Term Considerations for the Board Explanation, Special Considerations, and Resources How will the Board address expenses in its employment contract negotiations with the successful superintendent candidate?
-Business

-What standard will the Board use, e.g., reasonable, itemized, etc.?
+Business What standard will the Board use, e.g., reasonable, itemized, etc.?
 Will the Board designate the Board President or another individual to review and/or approve the Superintendent's expenses?
-Transportation Expenses Will the Board reimburse travel?
+Expenses Transportation Ехрепзез Will the Board reimburse travel?
 If yes, what types of travel will the board reimburse?
 Some transportation topics that successful superintendent candidates request discussion about include: Vehicle insurance reimbursement(s) Vehicle repair reimbursement(s) A travel allowance only at either a set amount or the District's per mile rate 4.
 A vehicle 5.
 Out-of-district travel Will the Board address insurance in its employment contract negotiations with the successful superintendent candidate?
-Some items successful superintendent candidates request include: Insurance Insurance contributions as part of a Cafeteria Plan, or in the alternative, the Board paying the premiums.
+Insurance Some items successful superintendent candidates request include: Insurance contributions as part of a Cafeteria Plan, or in the alternative, the Board paying the premiums.
 Specific insurance coverages from the Board, such as health, dental, vision, life, disability, etc. Will the Board address vacation days in its employment contract negotiations with the successful superintendent candidate?
 If yes, then: 1.
 How many days?
 Vacation 2.
 Will vacation days accumulate?
-And, if so, how?
-3. Will the Board designate itself, the Board President, or a Board officer to approve or receive notification from the Superintendent prior to taking a vacation?
+And, if so, how? vacation Will the Board designate itself, the Board President, or a Board officer to approve or receive notification from the Superintendent prior to taking a vacation?
 If yes, describe the process.
 4. Will the Board address reimbursement for unused days?
 Will the Board address sick days in its employment contract negotiations with the successful superintendent candidate?
-If yes, then: Sick Leave/Days Will sick leave be limited to annual sick leave days in the District's teachers' contract?
-Sion Loavo, Bayo How will sick day accumulation be addressed?
+If yes, then: Sick Leave/Days Will sick leave be limited to annual sick leave days in the District's teachers' contract? l cick zouve/zaye How will sick day accumulation be addressed?
 3. Will the Board designate itself, the Board President, or a Board officer to approve or receive notification from the Superintendent prior to taking or upon returning from a sick day?
 If yes, describe the process.
-Professional Activities and Organizations Will the Board address memberships in professional activities/organizations and/or community organizations its employment contract negotiations with the successful superintendent candidate?
-If yes, then: Memberships in Community Organizations How many organizations will the Board allow the Superintendent to join?
-Which organizations will be allowed?
+Professional Activities and Organizations Memberships in Community Organizations Will the Board address memberships in professional activities/organizations and/or community organizations its employment contract negotiations with the successful superintendent candidate?
+If yes, then: How many organizations will the Board allow the Superintendent to join?
+2. Which organizations will be allowed?
 What is the Board's limit for the cost of dues to professional organizations?
 Will the Board address any type of payment(s) upon the Superintendent's retirement?
-If yes, then: Retirement Has the Board thoroughly examined and addressed: a.
-Any consequences or other penalties to it?b.
-The impact of any prior salary increases?c.
+If yes, then: Has the Board thoroughly examined and addressed: a.
+Any consequences or other penalties to it?
+I

+Retirement b.
+The impact of any prior salary increases? c.
 Potential pension reform issues?
 Often, a successful superintendent candidate's attorney has interest in the following issues: a.
 Available post-retirement options available, e.g., payments for sick/vacation days, post-retirement insurance, longevity annuity payment, etc. b.
 Whether a potential retirement payment will be properly creditable for TRS purposes.
 Note: Ultimately, only TRS has the authority to determine creditability.
-Annuities and Other Will the Board address any type of annuities and other deferred compensation issues?
-If yes, then: Deferred Compensation Will it offer such compensation in addition to the Superintendent's agreed-upon salary?
-Will it contribute creditable earnings for TRS purposes?
+Will the Board address any type of annuities and other deferred compensation issues?
+If yes, then: Annuities and Other Deferred Compensation Will it offer such compensation in addition to the Superintendent's agreed-upon salary?
+Will it a satisfactor and title because of a TDC same as a 2 Will it contribute creditable earnings for TRS purposes?

-☐ Changes to the Superintendent's Employment Contract
+\square Changes to the Superintendent's Employment Contract